parkchanhee/hisat2/README.md

 For human genome reference, HISAT-3N took about 9GB for alignment.

+HISAT-3N share basic argument with HISAT2, please check the [HISAT2 manual](https://daehwankimlab.github.io/hisat2/manual/).
+There are some addional argument for HISAT-3N.

 * `--base-change`
     Provide which base is converted in sequencing process to other base.
 Please enter 2 letter seperated by ',' for this argument.
 First letter should be the converted base, second letter should be the converted to base.
 For example, during slam-seq, some 'T' is converted to 'C', please enter `--base-change T,C`.
 During bisulfite-seq, some 'C' is converted to 'T', please enter `--base-change C,T`.

-* `--no-base-change`
-    Align reads as regular hisat2.
+    If you want to align non-converted reads to regular HISAT2 index, do not use this option.

 * `--index/-x`
     The index for HISAT-3N.
-The basename is the name of the index files up to but not including the suffix `.3N.1.1.ht2` / etc.
+The basename is the name of the index files up to but not including the suffix `.3n.1.1.ht2` / etc.
     For example, you build your index with basename 'genome' by HISAT-3N-build, please enter `--index genome`.

 * `--repeat-limit`
     You could set up number of alignment will be check for each repeat alignment. default: 1000.

+* `--unique-only`
+    Only output uniquely aligned reads.

 Sample argument:
 * If you want to align your slam-seq reads:
 `--hisat-3n  --index genome -f -1 read_1.fa -2 read_2.fa -S output.sam --base-change T,C -p 10`